Risks of Hip Replacement Surgery

 Blood clots (deep vein thrombosis)

 This risk is also 1-2%.
 This presents with pain, redness or swelling in your calf.
 It is prevented by keeping you well hydrated, giving you special stockings to wear, using a calf pump during your surgery and providing medication to thin your blood throughout your hospital stay and in first few weeks of recovery.
 Getting out of bed as soon as possible after surgery also minimises this risk.
 Rarely the blood clot can dislodge from the leg veins and travel to the lung with serious consequences.
 (Pulmonary embolism).
 This is most likely when you are at home and high vigilance is required for sudden shortness of breath, chest pain or coughing up blood.

-This should not occur if instructions given by the physiotherapist and nurses are followed.
+This should not occur if instructions given by the myself, physiotherapist and nurses are followed.
 The risk is small, though greatest in the first three months after surgery.
 Risk is greatest in those with neurological problems or spinal pathology.

 Leg length discrepancy

 Though every effort is made to keep your legs of equal length, discrepancies can occur.
 If your leg was very short before surgery, it may not be possible to make both legs of equal length.
 The difference in length if present, is easily corrected with an insert in the shoe.

 Prostheses that are held in the bone without cement have to be wedged in place.
 In doing so there is a risk of bone fracture.
 This does not cause any long term problems but may require you to use crutches post operatively, for six to twelve weeks.